 You also get a $100 airline fee credit for incidental fees at one selected qualifying airline.
 The American Express Gold Card also gives an annual $120 dining credit ($10 per month) at select restaurants including Cheesecake Factory, Ruth’s Chris Steak House, Grubhub, and Boxed.
 Enrollment is required.

 Your points are most valuable when booking award flights or gift cards.
 You can also transfer them at a 1:1 ratio to airline and hotel partners including Delta Air Lines, British Airways, and Avianca LifeMiles.
 The annual fee is $250 (See Rates & Fees) which is reasonable if you use the travel and dining credits.

 The signup bonus is 35,000 Membership Rewards ($350 value) after spending $4,000 in the first 3 months.

 Learn more: Johnny Jet Recommended Credit Cards

 The information for the Capital One® Venture® Rewards Credit Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 The Capital One® Venture® Rewards Credit Card is a good fit if you want a travel credit card that earns the same amount of miles on each purchase.
 You get 2 miles per $1 on domestic and international purchases.
 You can redeem your miles for travel statement credits, booking upcoming travel, or transfer to the Capital One travel partners.

 One additional travel perk is getting a fee credit of up to $100 for Global Entry or TSA PreCheck.
 The signup bonus is 50,000 bonus points ($500 value) after spending $3,000 in the first 3 months.
-Capital One also waives the $95 annual fee for the first year.
+The annual fee is $95.